-The GoPro HERO6 Black has now been released, and amongst its features is one that's not well explained in the instruction manual.
+When the GoPro HERO6 Black was released in mid-2017, it included a new feature that’s not well explained in the instruction manual.
 It relates to the Burst Mode for taking a rapid sequence of photos.
 Newer models, such as HERO10 Black, HERO9 Black, and HERO8 Black also include this feature.

-For the most part, the Burst mode options on the HERO6 Black are identical to the HERO5 Black.
+For the most part, the Burst mode options on the HERO6 Black are identical to its predecessor, the HERO5 Black.
 They both have these options:

 - 30 photos spanning 1, 2, 3, or 6 seconds